 mario testino talks gender play and male erotica in fashion

-From the buffed, bronzed and hyper-sexualised, to the suited, booted and uber-groomed, the masculine form has carved it's own swoon-worthy space in the world of fashion photography.
-Although these stereotypes of male masculinity may be the first that pop into our heads, today they're also littered among photos of skinny boys with long hair, male models wearing heels and men from cultures entirely removed from those previously mentioned.
-In his 35 year career, king of the glossy fashion photograph Mario Testino, has seen it all.
+From the buffed, bronzed and hyper-sexualized to the suited, booted and uber-groomed, the masculine form has carved its own swoon-worthy space in the world of fashion photography.
+Although these stereotypes of masculinity may be the first that pop into our heads, today's photos also feature skinny boys with long hair, male models wearing heels and men from cultures with entirely different tropes of manhood.
+In his 35 year career as king of the glossy fashion photograph, Mario Testino has seen them all.

-His latest, limited edition book SIR, cuts the Kate Mosses and Princess Dianas out of his archive, and leaves behind only the strapping lads who don't always get the attention they deserve.
+Testino's latest, limited edition book, SIR, cuts the Kate Mosses and Princess Dianas out of his archive and leaves behind only the strapping lads who don't always get the attention they deserve.
 "The way men are seen in photography, in fashion, and the way that men look at pictures of themselves has changed in recent years," Testino explains.
 "It is a subject that has come into focus.
 The masculine image, a man's personal style, changing attitudes to the male face and body."
 Ladies, hold onto your knickers…

 How has the way men are viewed in fashion changed since you started out in the industry?

-It's funny, because one might think that men's fashion changes very slowly, and in a way this is true and there are strong traditions and uniforms that carry on, but when I look back over all this work I see massive changes.
-As well as massive variety, because I made the conscious decision at the beginning of my career to travel to where the work was and ever since I have been almost constantly travelling.
-Over more than 30 years I have been a witness to changing fashions and styles from New York to Tokyo, London to Rio...
-Even in things as traditional as the suit there have been great changes.
-This book is like a conversation with my camera, about curiosity and freedom.
+It's funny, because one might think that men's fashion changes very slowly.
+In a way this is true; there are strong traditions and uniforms that carry on.
+But when I look back over all this work, I see massive changes as well as massive variety.
+I made the conscious decision at the beginning of my career to travel to where the work was, and ever since, I have been almost constantly traveling.
+Over more than 30 years, I have been a witness to changing fashions and styles from New York to Tokyo, London to Rio...
+Even in things as traditional as the suit, there have been great changes.
+This book is like a conversation with my camera about curiosity and freedom.

 Has the way men look at themselves changed?